OussamaAbderraoufAttia/ProdAI-Inference_Backend/readme.md

-# ProdAI - Intelligent Production Management System
+# ProdAI - ReAct Agent Architecture Design

 ## Overview
 ProdAI is an AI-driven multi-agent system designed to optimize production, sales, and logistics.
 It enables automated decision-making, real-time KPI monitoring, and adaptive planning to enhance operational efficiency.